Badgerati/Picassio/README.md

 Building a Project using MSBuild
 --------------------------------
 Picassio is able to build a .NET project/solution using MSBuild (so long as the computer has MSBuild available).
-One of the required keys for MSBuild is the path to where the MSBuild.exe can be found.
+One of the keys for MSBuild is the path to where the MSBuild.exe can be found, if one is not supplied a default path is used.
 ```json
 {
 	"palette": {